wecacuee/ECE275-S25-Sequential-Logic/docs/syllabus.md

 ### Labs

 We will have labs throughout the semester.
 Please attend in person on your assigned lab day.
-Each student will be provided hardware that can be taken home.
-By accepting this hardware, the student is agreeing to return the hardware at the end of the semester with shipping pre-paid by the department.
-University of Maine administrative policy statements
+Each student will be provided hardware.
+By accepting this hardware, the student is agreeing to return the hardware in good condition at the end of the semester.

-### Project : Pong game in Verilog
+### Project

 We will be learning Verilog throughout the course, less in the class, more in the labs.
 By the end of the course, you should know enough Verilog to implement a Pong game on the FPGA board.
 The labs are designed to help you implement a very basic version of Pong game step by step.
 Final project will be to add a fancier feature to the already implemented pong game.